Nutanix-APJ/NHT/calm_windows_blueprint/calm_windows_blueprint.rst

 Verification
 ............

 Once the application is in a **Running** state, click on the **Services** tab, then select the **Windows10** service.
 On the pane that opens to the right, copy the **Name** of the VM (it should be named something like Win-0-123456-789012).
-Next, click on the **Explore** tab at the very top of Prism Central, ensure **VMs** is selected on the left side, and paste in the name of your VM to filter.
+Next, paste the VM name in the Searching box at the very top of Prism Central and click Enter.

 .. figure:: images/windows7.png

-Next, select your VM as shown above, then click the **Actions** button near the top, and then select **Launch Console**.
+Next, click **Launch Console**.
 You should now be able to access your Windows VM.

 .. figure:: images/windows8.png